Neo-Nazi and girlfriend arrested for allegedly plotting attack on power grid

 Police responding to the scene found bombmaking materials in the house reportedly belonging to Mr Russell.
 He was arrested, charged, and imprisoned after he pleaded guilty to possession of an unregistered destructive device and improper storage of explosive material.

-During his time in prison he met Ms Clendaniel and was eventually released in 2021.
+During his time in prison, he met Ms Clendaniel and was eventually released in 2021.
 He later met and began discussing his future ambitions with a government informant.

-According to prosecutors, Mr Russel began discussing potential attacks on power infrastructure with an undercover government informant last summer while he was still on probation.
+According to prosecutors, Mr Russell began discussing potential attacks on power infrastructure with an undercover government informant last summer while he was still on probation.

 Mr Russell allegedly told the informant that they should target transformers, as they were "custom made" and would "take almost a year to replace."